EyasuTeshome/shifttracker/job-search/final-sweep-module-7.md

 ## What is the final sweep?

-You're now job searching!
+You're now job searching and tomorrow your will start sending job applications daily!
 So, it's time to make sure that everything you need to successfully apply to jobs is looking great.
 This exercise will help you take a quick look at all the application materials you've created through your time in Microverse, make sure they're looking great, and then submit them to your career coach for review.

 ### Why is the final sweep important?